 Combining carbohydrates with protein and/or fats has the same effect of slowing down the release of glucose into your blood and providing a more sustained supply of energy.

-The steep fluctuations caused by eating refined carbohydrates and the insulin response that is triggered to transport glucose out of your blood stream is also very stressful for your body and interfere with the regulation of other hormones such as oestrogen and cortisol.
+The steep fluctuations caused by eating refined carbohydrates and the insulin response that is triggered to transport glucose out of your blood stream is also very stressful for your body and interferes with the regulation of other hormones such as oestrogen and cortisol.

-Think about swapping dishes with white rice to brown rice or quinoa or add roasted sweet potato instead to your salads and veggie meals.
-Think about adding a form of protein to your meals, especially breakfast where many people have become accustomed to eating cereal.
+Think about swapping dishes with white rice to brown rice or quinoa that contain higher amounts of fibre or protein.
+You could also add roasted sweet potato to your salads and veggie meals instead of white potatoes.
+Include a form of protein in your meals, especially breakfast where many people have become accustomed to eating cereal.
 If you do want to have grains for breakfast, choose whole grains such as rolled oats and add some nuts or chia seeds to boost your protein.
 By doing this, you will stay full for longer during the day and avoid looking for high sugar foods mid-morning.
-Legumes are a great way to include protein without eating meat and they also provide lots of fibre to slow down the absorption of glucose.
+Legumes are also a great way to include protein without eating meat, and they provide lots of fibre to slow down the absorption of glucose.

 I mentioned fats earlier and although they are a lot more energy dense than carbohydrates, they take a lot longer to digest and will keep you feeling full for longer.
 Choosing food that contains omega 3 fatty acids and monounsaturated fats provides lots of health benefits by supporting health cholesterol metabolism, balancing inflammatory responses and supporting healthy brain function.
 Salmon is a good source of omega 3 fatty acid and is a delicious way to increase your intake.
 For those who follow a plant-based diet, foods such as chia seeds, flaxseeds and walnuts are also great sources to include in your meals.
 Freshly ground flaxseeds can be added to your smoothie, cooked oats or even on top of your salad.